Chamonix to Lac Blanc: Hiking the Tour du Mont Blanc

 View section map on Gaia

-We awoke in our attic room at La Croix Blanche, a cozy hotel in the heart of Chamonix (for the unfamiliar, it’s pronounced sham-o-nee—the “x,” like nearly every other letter in French I’d soon learn, is silent).
+We awoke in our attic room at La Croix Blanche, a cozy hotel in the heart of Chamonix.
+For the unfamiliar, it’s pronounced sham-o-nee—the “x,” like nearly every other letter in French I’d soon learn, is silent.
 We were exhausted from traveling across the Atlantic but our excitement quickly overrode the lingering remnants of tiredness.
-By 8 am, we were out of bed, packed, and ready to tackle our first day of the Tour du Mont Blanc (TMB).
+By 8am, we were out of bed, packed, and ready to tackle our first day of the Tour du Mont Blanc (TMB).

 Note: as of November 2023 Refuge du Lac Blanc’s website is not active.
 If looking to book, additional research is required to confirm its current opening status.

-1. Walk straight out of Chamonix and hike up to Lac Blanc
+Walk straight out of Chamonix and hike up to Lac Blanc

-2. Take a bus to Les Houches and begin there
+Take a bus to Les Houches and begin there

-3. Walk to the gondola, take it up to the ridge, and start hiking from Brévent
+Walk to the gondola, take it up to the ridge, and start hiking from Brévent

 Option 1 would be a ridiculously steep climb so that was quickly vetoed.
 Option 2 was sound but since we secured a reservation at the coveted Refuge du Lac Blanc it would be a long, hard day with crazy elevation gain—no, thank you.
 Option 3 made the most sense; the distance (6.6 mi / 10.6 km) and elevation was preferable for our first day.
 It also allowed us to spend the day hiking along the ridge line with open views rather than trudging up the side of a forested mountain along a steep gondola route.
 And so Option 3 it was.

 From Chamonix’s city center, we walked uphill for about ten minutes to the Planpraz/Brévent gondola.
-To reach our hike’s starting point, we took one gondola to Planpraz, then a second to Brévent.
+To reach our starting point, we took one gondola to Planpraz, then a second to Brévent.
 (Only one ticket per person is needed to use both gondolas; $38 one way/pp, book in advance or on arrival, open 8:30 am - 4:45 pm in summer).
 As we ascended, we watched the narrow neck of the Chamonix valley grow smaller beneath the searing height of the mountains.
+The gondola soon deposited us on the mountainside at 8200 feet (2500 m) and thus began our TMB.

-The gondola deposited on the mountainside at 8200 feet (2500 m) and thus began our TMB.
-The trail ahead was an unexpected dry and rocky landscape that was hard to follow.
+The trail ahead was an unexpected dry and rocky landscape that was challenging to follow.
 The path was masked between boulders and blended into the dust-colored terrain of rocks.
-We kept an (often unsuccessful) eye out for signs of the worn, narrow trail and followed an assortment of yellow dots painted on rocks, which, I may add, look an awful lot like lichen and not at all like way markers.
-There were a number of times when we found ourselves off trail and looking up or down at other equally confused hikers, with either party having a 50-50 chance of being on the correct path.
+We kept an (often unsuccessful) eye out for signs of the worn, narrow trail and followed an assortment of yellow dots painted on rocks.
+These, I may add, look an awful lot like lichen and not at all like way markers, but I digress.
+There were a number of times we found ourselves off trail and looking up or down at other equally confused hikers, with either party having a 50-50 chance of being on the correct path.

-At mile 4.5 (7.2 km), we arrived at Flégère, a place whose name I was wholly unable to pronounce despite spending a mile saying it aloud and it being corrected by my French-speaking hiking pal, Mikki.
 Flégère, pronounced however you can manage, is a speck of a place that includes a gondola, one restaurant, and a refuge.
-At the restaurant, we encountered our first segregation of TMB hikers and the non-hiking—undoubtedly cleaner—public.
-Throughout the TMB, there are a number of restaurants that cordon off hikers to a small area where they can eat food and drinks bought from the restaurant (emphasis on bought and that eating your own packed lunch is frowned upon and made very clear by large, unmistakable “NO PIQUE-NIQUE” signs).
-Being the dutiful hikers we are, we ordered two hot chocolates, refrained from eating our extra pastry, and simply enjoyed the view from a picnic table in the sunshine alongside our fellow hikers.
+At the restaurant, we encountered our first segregation of TMB hikers and the non-hiking public—a far cleaner group of people.
+Throughout the TMB, there are a number of restaurants that cordon off hikers to a small area where they can eat food and drinks purchased from the restaurant.
+The emphasis there is on “purchased” because eating your own packed lunch is frowned upon and made very clear by large, unmistakable “NO PIQUE-NIQUE” signs.
+Being the respectful hikers we are, we purchased two hot chocolates, refrained from eating our extra pastry that was smooshed in my bag, and simply enjoyed the view from a picnic (excuse me, pique-nique) table in the sunshine alongside our fellow hikers.

 From Flégère, it was all uphill to Refuge du Lac Blanc.
 It being a Sunday and Lac Blanc being a popular day hike from Chamonix, there were a good number of people on the trail.
 Fortunately, since we were arriving at Lac Blanc in the late afternoon, most day hikers were descending and the crowds thinned as we climbed.
-We were also so giddy to be hiking in the Alps that the number of people around us made not the slightest difference to us.
+We were also so giddy to be hiking in the Alps that the number of people around us made not the slightest difference at all.
 We were finally doing the TMB!
 It was sunny!
 We still had an extra pastry to eat!
-All was well in the world, hoards of people or no.
+All was well in the world, hoards of people or not.

 “Hello?”
 I said, very confused.